 To address these trends, businesses are beginning to align talent acquisition with business strategies.
 This means recruiting millennial staff to grow your millennial clientele at the same time.
 In short: you want more millennials to buy your products and use your services?
-Hire more millennials.

 1. Be Mobile & Social Media Friendly

-Millennials were raised in the technological worlds of social media and cell-phone communications, so having a tech-savvy recruiting process is sure to attract young job seekers.
+Millennials were raised in the technological worlds of social media and cell-phone communications.
+So having a tech-savvy recruiting process is sure to attract young job seekers.
 With internet browsing happening mostly on phones and tablets, having an application site that conforms to tablets and phones will allow more people to apply via mobile technology.

-Bringing in these tech-savvy millennials can also help you maximize communication with your customers.
+Bringing in these tech-savvy people can also help you maximize communication with your customers.
 Millennial employees already communicate regularly through various social media sites and can tap into that social listening need.
 They can also encourage client feedback through processes such as video feedback that your company may not already have set up.

 2. Help Baby Boomers & Millennials Work Together

 Because of their unique strengths, millennials and baby boomers can work together to create a positive company culture.
-Younger employees will work hard to get the job done as long as they have clear expectations of what to do, how to do it, and how to progress within the company.
+Younger employees will work hard to get the job done as long as they have clear expectations of what to do.
+How to do it, and how to progress within the company.
 Millennials like to move fast and can lose interest easily if they are left to just “figure it out.”

 Have baby boomers manage millennials by setting concrete goals.
 Provide plenty of feedback as millennials thrive on feedback.
 Let them know what is required to move to the next level.
 Developing this trusting relationship will allow for new ideas and training to transition smoothly from the millennials to the baby boomers without discord.